Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 Reference 2: TVM Training

 ## 6. NIST SP 800-53 Rev 3 to Rev 4 Transition
-OIS Risk Based Decision (RBD) 53, Implementation of NIST 800-53 Revision 4 is in place acknowledging that VA has not issued updated policy guidance that adds the new Revision 4 requirements.Ê However, OMB guidance (M-04-14) provides Departments with the flexibility and latitude in applying and implementing NIST's guidelines.Ê VA will apply the NIST Rev 4 guidance to all new system implementations and also when systems undergo upgrades.Ê This is standard practice throughout the government for several years and accepted by OIGs at other Departments.
+OIS Risk Based Decision (RBD) 53, Implementation of NIST 800-53 Revision 4 is in place acknowledging that VA has not issued updated policy guidance that adds the new Revision 4 requirements.
+However, OMB guidance (M-04-14) provides Departments with the flexibility and latitude in applying and implementing NIST's guidelines.
+VA will apply the NIST Rev 4 guidance to all new system implementations and also when systems undergo upgrades.
+This is standard practice throughout the government for several years and accepted by OIGs at other Departments.
 It is not practical or cost effective to immediately update all systems within one year, each time NIST updates its systems security guidelines.
-The new Revision 4 adds 200 new additional system security controls or enhancements for federal systems.ÊÊ For VA legacy systems in operation and not due for upgrades, VA will consider using RBDs regarding whether it is cost effective to implement out of cycle upgrades to address new NIST systems security guidance.
+The new Revision 4 adds 200 new additional system security controls or enhancements for federal systems.
+For VA legacy systems in operation and not due for upgrades, VA will consider using RBDs regarding whether it is cost effective to implement out of cycle upgrades to address new NIST systems security guidance.

-The updated VA Handbook 6500 reflecting NIST Revision 4 has been drafted and is currently going through the concurrence process, and is expected for release prior to the end of the 2014 fiscal year.Ê OIS is taking action to expedite the policy coordination and issuance process to make it timelier for future policy updates.Ê An RBD or POA&M/Finding will be developed for legacy systems that are not due for upgrades, to assess whether the systems development life cycle process will support the implementation of new, additional controls.Ê
+The updated VA Handbook 6500 reflecting NIST Revision 4 has been drafted and is currently going through the concurrence process, and is expected for release prior to the end of the 2014 fiscal year.
+OIS is taking action to expedite the policy coordination and issuance process to make it timelier for future policy updates.
+An RBD or POA&M/Finding will be developed for legacy systems that are not due for upgrades, to assess whether the systems development life cycle process will support the implementation of new, additional controls.

 RiskVision will be capable of performing assessments based on Revision 4 content by June 30, 2014, with new assessments being conducted consistent with Revision 4 by the end of the 1st Quarter of FY15.